Return to the Newsroom

 and up to the value of EUR 430 if travelling by air

 The import VAT exemption for imported goods below EUR 22 has been abolished, customs declaration is required for these goods as well.
-From that date, import VAT will be payable on imports of consignments regardless of their value.
-However, in case of import of goods of a value of under EUR 150 the customs exemption remains unchanged i.e. if the value of the goods will be below EUR 150, the consignment will be exempted from customs duty but VAT must be paid on the full value of the consignment.
+This means that import VAT is payable on imports of consignments regardless of their value.
+However, in case of import of goods of a value of under EUR 150 the customs exemption remained unchanged i.e. if the value of the goods will be below EUR 150, the consignment will be exempted from customs duty but VAT must be paid on the full value of the consignment.

 Investment incentives